zannloo/tp/docs/UserGuide.md

 #### Output if command succeeds

-- Displays message indicating deadline task created successfully.
+- Displays message indicating the successful creation of the deadline task.

 </box>